pwr4exp: Power Analysis for Experimental Designs

 Power calculation

-Once the design object has been created, calculating power is
+Once a design object has been created, calculating statistical power is straightforward.

 function.